alicezhang030/Suko/README.md

 **Optional Nice-to-have Stories**
 - [x] User can follow other users.
 - [x] Users can set User Map privacy settings for themselves (i.e. if they are displayed to others or not).
+- [x] Users can create custom lists.
 - [ ] User can rate and review anime.
-- [ ] Users can create custom lists.
-- [ ] Users can set privacy settings for lists (i.e. visible to the public or not).
 - [ ] User can share anime to other users in-app.

 ### 2. Screen Archetypes